NVIDIA/cuda-quantum/Overview.md

 This library defines the `quantum_platform` architecture, enabling CUDA Quantum to target both simulated and physical quantum computing architectures.

-### `runtime/qpud_client`

-This folder contains a client library for interacting with the remote `qpud` process daemon.

-### `tools/qpud`

-This folder implements the `qpud` executable. `qpud` is meant to serve as a separate daemon process that emulates the true host, classical driver cpu, quantum register architectural separation.
-It implements a client/server model and accepts Quake code, JIT compiles it, and enables its execution on local emulators, or physical remote vendor quantum computers.

-This folder contains a TargetBackend type with specializations that target the nvqir, quantinuum, and rigetti backends.

 ### `tools/cudaq-quake`

 This folder contains the implementation of the `cudaq-quake` tool.
 This tool